-The REIT's general and administrative expenses consisted of: (i) outsourced costs, (ii) public entity costs, and (iii) unit-based compensation expense, Deferred Units ("DUs") and Income Deferred Units ("IDUs").
+The REIT's general and administrative expenses consisted of: (i) outsourced costs, (ii) public entity costs, and (iii) unitbased compensation expense in the form of Deferred Units ("DUs") and Income Deferred Units ("IDUs").
 The outsourced costs are largely related to the services provided by Dilawri pursuant to the Administration Agreement.
 The REIT will reimburse Dilawri for costs incurred in connection with the provision of such services so long as such costs are identified in the then current annual budget of the REIT or are otherwise approved by the REIT.
-The REIT expensed \$295 in respect of services provided by Dilawri in Q1 2019 (Q1 2018 - \$291).
+The REIT paid to Dilawri \$254 and \$549 in respect of services provided in Q2 2019 and YTD 2019, respectively (Q2 2018 - \$243 and YTD 2018 - \$534).
+The increase of \$15 in YTD 2019 is due to the additional allocation of resources to manage the REIT.

-The public entity costs reflect the expenses related to ongoing operations of the REIT, including professional fees for legal and audit services and depreciation expense for office lease ROU asset, which were \$48 higher than Q1 2018.
+The public entity costs reflect the expenses related to ongoing operations of the REIT, including professional fees for legal and audit services and depreciation expense for an office lease ROU asset, which were \$27 and \$75 higher than Q2 2018 and YTD 2018, respectively.
 Public entity costs will fluctuate from quarter to quarter depending on when such expenses are incurred.

 The non-cash unit-based compensation expense relates to DUs and IDUs granted in accordance with the REIT's Equity Incentive Plan (the "Plan").
-As at March 31, 2019, all independent Trustees of REIT's elected to receive board and committee fees in the form of DUs.
+As at June 30, 2019, all independent Trustees of the REIT elected to receive board and committee fees in the form of DUs.
 The fair value of each DU granted is measured based on the volume-weighted average trading price of the REIT Units for the five trading days immediately preceding the grant date.
-For Q1 2019, the REIT incurred an expense of \$118 related to the granting of DUs, IDUs, and the vesting of long-term DUs.
+For Q2 2019 and YTD 2019, the REIT incurred expenses of \$145 and \$263, respectively, related to the granting of DUs, IDUs, and the vesting of long-term DUs.

-For Q1 2019, the REIT accrued management short-term incentive awards of \$71, which are expected to be settled by the granting of DUs.
+For Q2 2019 and YTD 2019, the REIT accrued management short-term incentive awards of \$88 and \$159, respectively, which will be settled by the granting of DUs.

-The table below illustrates the breakdown of general and administrative expenses incurred in Q1 2019 as compared to Q1 2018:
+The table below illustrates the breakdown of general and administrative expenses incurred in Q2 2019 and YTD 2019 as compared to Q2 2018 and YTD 2018: